-The pco.edge sCMOS camera features outstanding low read out noise.
-Even at maximum speed of 100 frames/s at full resolution of 2048 x 2048 pixel the noise is 1.0 e- med.
+The new pco.edge camera (with scientific CMOS image sensor) features outstanding low read out noise of 1.1 electrons (e-) med.
+Even at maximum speed of 100 frames/s at full resolution of 2560 x 2160 pixel the noise is 1.5 e- med.
 Moreover the pco.edge provides an excellent homogeneous pixel response to light (PRNU, photo response non-uniformity) and an excellent homogeneous dark signal pixel behaviour (DSNU, dark signal non-uniformity), which is achieved by a sophisticated electronic circuit technology and firmware algorithms.
 The lower figure shows a comparison of a scientific grade CCD and the new pco.sCMOS image sensor under similar weak illumination conditions.
-This demonstrates the superiority of sCMOS over CCD with regards to read out noise and dynamic, without any smear (the vertical lines in the CCD image).
+This demonstrates the superiority of pco.sCMOS over CCD with regards to read out noise and dynamic, without any smear (the vertical lines in the CCD image).

-Dark image comparison with the measured distribution of "hot blinking" pixels at 5°C of the image sensor.
+Dark image comparison with the measured distribution of "hot blinking" pixels at $5^{\circ}$ C of the image sensor.
 The left image gives a 3D view with the sophisticated "blinker filter" algorithm off and the right image shows the result with the filter switched on.